gajis/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Program that prints single digits of base 10 starting from 0 Program prints all numbers of base 16in lower case Program that prints lower case alphabet in reverse
+Program that prints single digits of base 10 starting from 0 Program prints all numbers of base 16in lower case Program that prints lower case alphabet in reverse Program that prints all possible combinationsof single digits